 What if I don’t close on my identified property by the 180-day deadline?

-If you are unable to purchase the identified property before the 1031 timeline ends, you will owe capital gains taxes and depreciation recapture taxes on the sale of your relinquished property.
-You will also risk potential penalties and interest on the taxes due.
+If you miss the 180-day deadline, you’ll owe capital gains taxes and depreciation recapture taxes on the sale of your relinquished property.
+You’ll also risk potential penalties and interest on the taxes due.
 These costs can disrupt your investment plans and strain your cash flow.

-Aside from the financial impact, a failed 1031 exchange can cause difficulties for future exchange attempts.
+Aside from the financial impact, a failed 1031 exchange can make future exchange attempts more difficult.
 Intermediaries may require stricter reviews, and legal costs may increase.

 Does the IRS issue extensions for the 1031 timeline?

-The IRS does not ordinarily permit extensions for a like-kind exchange.
+The IRS doesn’t ordinarily permit extensions for a like-kind exchange.
 That’s why it’s so important to be organized and prepared before starting the process.

-However, the IRS may allow extensions with presidentially declared disasters.
-Check with your legal and tax advisors if you think you qualify for an extension.
+However, the IRS may allow extensions for presidentially declared disasters.
+Check with your legal and tax advisors to see if you qualify for an extension.

 How often can I complete a 1031 tax exchange?